museumsforall/beautiful-jekyll/_posts/2018-11-12-digital-mockup.md

 ---

 ## Overview:
 For our museum installation, we used Balsamiq to create our digital mockup.
-The following show [two important tasks](https://museumsforall.github.io/2018-10-29-Paper-Prototype/) of our design:
+The following shows a walk through of [two important tasks](https://museumsforall.github.io/2018-10-29-Paper-Prototype/) of our design:
 * viewing discussions happening at WCMA about particular artworks/ exhibits
 * contributing to such discussions